Document Type: Regulation

 IV.
 ONE-ON-ONE ADULT/CHILD CONTACT DISCOURAGED

-In an effort to protect children and to protect staff from sexual abuse allegations, the City of Boise recommends employees, volunteers, and vendors minimize private one-adult/one-child interactions.
+To protect children and vulnerable adults, and to protect staff from sexual abuse allegations, city employees, volunteers, and vendors shall minimize private one-adult/one-child interactions.
 “Private” refers to the degree to which situations are observable and interruptible.
 For example, when an adult golf instructor teaches a private lesson to a minor child, the instructor is encouraged to use a location on the golf course where the instructor and the child can still be easily seen by other adults.

 V. ACTIONS CONSTITUTING SEXUAL ABUSE